ErikOostveen/EuroHiker/README.md

 Connect the EuroRack power cable from your EuroRack power supply to the EuroHiker module:<br><br>
 ![connect_power_cable](https://github.com/ErikOostveen/EuroHiker/assets/40121318/bb6dccaf-81da-43d8-9269-bb5523975e5a)

 Mount the EuroHiker module into your EuroRack setup or desktop case and throw the EuroHiker's toggle switch.
-The YouTube video below shows the bootup of the EuroHiker module:
+The YouTube video below shows the bootup of the EuroHiker module:<br><br>
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=zgOlJGRqT2I" target="_blank"><img src="http://img.youtube.com/vi/zgOlJGRqT2I/0.jpg" width="400" border="1" /></a>

+Notice that the two Yellow MIDI IN/OUT LEDs blink for a second and then switch off.
+The Power LED switches on and on a newly built module, the CV OUT LED switches ON also.
+We will go through all ports, buttons and rotary encoder next including CV OUT.